Wolferacing/wolfsdenvideo/DEPLOYMENT.md

 ### Database Maintenance

 The application includes an automatic cleanup job that runs every 24 hours.
 It purges any player instances from the database that have been inactive for more than 7 days, keeping your database lean and performant.

+### Automated Database Migration

+The application includes a built-in, automated process to migrate your data from one PostgreSQL database to another with zero data loss and minimal downtime.
+This is particularly useful for moving from a temporary database (like Render's free-tier instances which expire after 90 days) to a permanent one (like Neon or Supabase).

+The migration is triggered by setting a `NEW_DATABASE_URL` environment variable.

+#### Migration Steps on Render

+1.  **Provision Your New Database:**
+    -   Create your new, permanent PostgreSQL database on a service like Neon.
+    -   Obtain its connection string (URL).

+2.  **Set the Migration Variable:**
+    -   In your Render Web Service settings, go to the "Environment" tab.
+    -   Click "Add Environment Variable".
+        -   **Key:** `NEW_DATABASE_URL`
+        -   **Value:** Paste the connection URL of your **new** database.

+3.  **Trigger the Migration:**
+    -   From the Render dashboard, manually restart your web service by going to the "Manual Deploy" menu and selecting "Restart service".
+    -   On startup, the application will detect both database URLs, pause normal operations, and copy all data from the old `DATABASE_URL` to the `NEW_DATABASE_URL`.

+4.  **Verify Success:**
+    -   Go to the "Logs" tab for your service.
+You should see log messages like `!!!
+DATABASE MIGRATION INITIATED !!!` followed by `✔✔✔ DATABASE MIGRATION SUCCESSFUL ✔✔✔`.

+5.  **Finalize the Switch:**
+    -   Once you've confirmed the migration was successful, go back to the "Environment" tab.
+    -   Update the value of the original `DATABASE_URL` variable, replacing it with your **new** database's URL.
+    -   **Delete** the `NEW_DATABASE_URL` environment variable.
+    -   The service will restart automatically.
+It will now run exclusively on your new, permanent database.
+Your old database is no longer used and can be safely deleted.

+### Advanced Configuration

+#### Improving YouTube Scraper Reliability

+YouTube can sometimes block requests from servers, which may cause video search or adding single videos by URL to fail.
+To make this more reliable, you can provide an authenticated cookie string as an environment variable.

+-   **Key:** `YOUTUBE_COOKIE_STRING`
+-   **Value:** The full `cookie` string from a browser session logged into YouTube.

+**How to get the cookie string:**
+1. Open YouTube in your web browser and log in.
+2. Open your browser's Developer Tools (usually F12).
+3. Go to the "Network" tab, refresh the YouTube page, and click on the first request to `www.youtube.com`.
+4. In the "Headers" section, find the `cookie` request header and copy its entire value.
+5. Set this value for the `YOUTUBE_COOKIE_STRING` environment variable in Render.